Skip to content

 bash

-At this point, the project is built.
-You can find the executable file in the caption-engine/dist folder and proceed with further operations.
+After the build completes, you can find the executable file in the caption-engine/dist folder.
+Then proceed with subsequent operations.

 bash